Blosc/python-blosc2/README.rst

     pip install blosc2

 We are in the process of releasing 3.0.0, along with wheels for various versions.
-For example, to install the firt release candidate version, you can use:
+For example, to install the first release candidate version, you can use:

 .. code-block:: console